BRITE-REU/programming-workshops/source/workshops/03_python/workshop.rst

 If you finish early, here are some suggestions to extend the functionality of your script:

+-  **Multiple Reading Frames**: A reading frame is the sliding window in which nucleotide triplets are considered codons.
+A reading frame is defined by the first start codon discovered.
+That is, prior to a start codon, nucleotides are scanned by incrementing a single nucleotide each time.
+After a start codon is discovered, nucleotide positions are incremented by three (i.e. the length of a codon).
+This +3 incrementation is considered the reading frame.
+   An open reading frame (ORF) occurs when a reading frame, beginning at a start codon, also encompasses a stop codon.
+An ORF represents a genomic region that is able to code for a complete protein.
+It is possible a single genomic sequence contains multiple ORFs.
+Modify your code to 1. find all open reading frames in a given genomic sequence, and 2. return the amino acid sequences associated with each ORF.

 -  **System Arguments**: Using the **``sys``** Python module it is possible to access command-line arguments passed by a user.